avulaankith/Blogging-Website/README.md

 # Blogging-Website
 Blogging Website made using HTML, CSS, JavaScript, MySQL and PHP to validate user logins and create posts as texts and reply to texts.
 The website does form validation, user login validation and posting messages and replies of the users.

 The website is implemented in two parts as two separate projects.
-One project is validation entered details in the forms of the hotel booking website using JavaScript and other part is developing a blogging website along with user login validation using PHP.
+One project is validation of details entered in the forms of the hotel booking website using JavaScript and other part is developing a blogging website for the hotel website along with user login validation using PHP.
 The code houses both of the implementation using the same HTML and CSS.

 ## HTML
 Index.html and Directory Pages constitute the HTML portion of Website